-Friday, September 15, 2023 10:30am-12:00pm
+Friday, January 19, 2023 10:30am-12:30pm (Extended for grant application discussion)

 Future State Metrics

 - 1. By December 2023, decrease the combined severely rent and mortgage burdened households in Central Oregon by 2 percentage points to 16%. - 2.
 By December 2023, 50% of Housing Choice Vouchers (HCV) holders will be able to find and lease a housing unit. - 3.
 By December 2023, a comprehensive system for accurately capturing the extent of Central Oregonians experiencing homelessness will be in place and utilized.